 - Acting and directing opportunities in School of Theatre productions.

-- Artistic opportunities with our Boston University Professional Theatre Initiative members and our professional company, the Boston Center for American Performance, which debuted in fall 2008.
+- Artistic opportunities with our Boston University Professional Theatre Initiative members.

 - In the final year of study, each student develops a thesis project as a natural outgrowth of their individual artistic journey.